MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-deploy-basic-bot.md

 ## Prepare for deployment

 This article assumes that you have a bot ready to be deployed.
-For information on how to create a simple echo bot, [Tutorial: Create a basic bot](bot-builder-tutorial-create-basic-bot.md).
+For information on how to create a simple echo bot, see the [Tutorial: Create a basic bot](bot-builder-tutorial-create-basic-bot.md) article.
 You can also use one of the samples provided in the [Bot Framework Samples](https://github.com/Microsoft/BotBuilder-Samples/blob/master/README.md) repository.

 [!INCLUDE [deploy prepare intro](~/includes/deploy/snippet-prepare-deploy-intro.md)]